 It’s safe to say people LOVE conspiracy theories.
 It?s what we do, and what often keeps life interesting.
 It?s our own guessing game that, at the end of the day, might not make sense, but we continue to do it because, well, it gives us hope.
-Throughout the years there have been several conspiracy theories involving high-profile deaths from Hollywood Stars such as Paul Mccartney (who allegedly died in a car crash back in 1966), James Dean, Michael Jackson and Elvis Presley.
+Throughout the years there have been several conspiracy theories involving high-profile deaths from Hollywood Stars such as Paul Mccartney (who allegedly died in a car crash back in 1966), James Dean, Michael Jackson, and Elvis Presley.

-The author of the 1988 best-selling book Is Elvis Alive, Gail Brewer-Giorgio, stated that she reviewed thousands of FBI documents, coming to the conclusion that Presley was an American hero who needed to go into witness protection.
-She was convinced he didn?t die on August 16, after the FBI enlisted Presley as an undercover agent in 1976 to help the agency inflate a criminal organization called “The Fraternity,” which was made up of a dozen of racketeers.
+The author of the 1988 best-selling book Is Elvis Alive, Gail Brewer-Giorgio, stated that she reviewed thousands of FBI documents, coming to the conclusion that Elvis was an American hero who needed to go into witness protection.
+She was convinced he didn?t die on August 16, after the FBI enlisted Elvis as an undercover agent in 1976 to help the agency inflate a criminal organization called ?The Fraternity,? which was made up of a dozen of racketeers.
 Brewer believes Elvis volunteered, due to his love of America and respect for the FBI.
-The author believed the agency approached Presley after a member of “The Fraternity” had apparent dealing with Presley over the sale of an airplane he had bought, but, when Presley was found to be a mole, he was put into the witness protection program.
+The author believed the agency approached Elvis after a member of ?The Fraternity? had apparent dealing with Presley over the sale of an airplane he had bought, but, when Elvis was found to be a mole, he was put into the witness protection program.

 Of course, the FBI has never commented on the decades-old claim that Brewer described in the book.
-There’s actually no mention of Presley helping the FBI, even in the 760 file the agency released that pertain to Tennessee singer between 1956 and 1980.
-Although the FBI never investigated Presley, there was a folder in his name created after he had been a target of several extortion attempts the FBI probed.
+There’s actually no mention of Presley helping the FBI, even in the 760 files the agency released that pertain to Tennessee singer between 1956 and 1980.
+Although the FBI never investigated Elvis, there was a folder in his name created after he had been a target of several extortion attempts the FBI probed.